nkh/ftl/config/ftl/man/ftl.md

 ## History

-	*ftl* keeps two location histories, one in the currentsession and one global (sum of all sessions)
+	*ftl* keeps two location histories, one for the current session and one global (sum of all sessions).

 	Fzf history all sessions «¨»
 	Fzf history all sessions «⇑h/ħ»